 FCL freight is an interesting and useful option if you want to make sure that your cargo does not get contaminated or affected by other’s cargo.
 A full container will insure your cargo isn’t exposed to any other goods from other traders.
 This is especially important if your cargo needs be isolated in the container and you are concerned about its safety.
-If your intention is to send 10 or 21 standard American pallets, a full 20 or 40-foot container will be the most economical option; each American pallet is 39.37 in. wide and 47.24 in. long.
+If your intention is to send 10 or 21 standard American pallets, a full 20-foot container or 40-foot container will be the most economical option; each American pallet is 39.37 in. wide and 47.24 in. long.

 On the contrary, if the cargo volume doesn’t even fill up half of the container, then we suggest “groupage”.
 This means sharing a container with other traders.
 In this way, you will save on shipping costs, as you won’t have to pay for the space you won’t use.